IUDs are becoming one of the most popular contraceptive methods. Learn all the facts, from their effectiveness to any side effects

 Beyond that, it’s a one-step, long-term solution for birth control.
 “You can’t forget about it,” says Shirazian.
 “That’s why it has an even higher rate of pregnancy prevention than the pill.”
 That’s upwards of 99 percent, by the way.
 The pill only has that similar efficacy if used correctly.
 “When a woman misses the pill, we call that user failure,” says Greves.
 “The IUD definitely suits a woman’s busy lifestyle.”
 (As do these 10 Ways Busy People Go Strong All Day Long.)

 While the IUD sounds great so far, there are cons to the contraception.
-Read on to find out what they are, and if this option if best for you.

 An IUD may be great for busy women and lighter periods, but inserting an IUD is much more invasive than popping a pill—and since we’ve all been doing this for most of our lives, whether it be Tylenol or birth control, we probably feel somewhat accustomed to the ritual.
 And there are a few potential side effects, like cramping for about a week as the uterus gets used to the device, as well as pain on insertion, especially if you’ve never had a vaginal birth.
 This is totally normal, and should pass pretty quickly.
 “I tell my patients to take a couple ibuprofen about an hour before their appointment,” says Greves.
 (Check out more of The Most Common Birth Control Side Effects.)